- About Sales Taxes in the POS

 - To added another sales tax, repeat the above steps.

-Applying Sales Tax to a Category
+Assigning a Sales Tax to Items (via a Category)

 - If applying the sales tax to a menu category, open the menu category.
 If applying the sales tax to a non-menu category (for products and services), open the non-menu category.